BaslerLab/BacFighT6/README.md

     * The simulation page first loads with its default blank arena and settings (due to an initial `initializeBlankSlate()` call).
     * Then, each URL parameter is applied sequentially, potentially altering the simulation state.

+> **🚀 Pro Tip:** You don't need to write these URLs manually!
+Configure the simulation exactly how you want it in the UI, then click the **"Copy Shareable Link 🔗"** button in the **General Settings** panel.
+This will automatically generate the optimized URL for you.

 **Available Parameter Types:**

 1.  **Loading a Full Simulation Session from a URL (Highest Priority):**